Below are our most frequently asked questions regarding our t-shirt design contests and the Fan Forge.

-Here is a quick run-down of our most frequently asked questions regarding our t-shirt design contests; hopefully these will help those of you who participate to have a great experience!
-This page is a work in progress, so if you have a particular question you don't see answered, please email it to firstname.lastname@example.org!
+Hopefully these will help those of you looking to participate have a great experience!
+This page is a work in progress so if you have a question you don't see answered please email us at email@example.com!

 How many designs can I submit?

 For Contests you are only allowed to submit 10 submissions per user.
-For Artists and Fan Forge you are allowed to submit an unlimited amount of designs.
+For Fan Forge you can submit an unlimited amount of designs.

 Before I submit, I'd like to know all the rules and regulations prior to me submitting my design.
 Where can I get that?

 You can locate the Terms and Service (TOS Agreement) for each Fan Forge or Contest by going to the Submission page for the specific contest/Forge and clicking on the Terms of Service link near the submission button.
 We strongly encourage you to look through the Terms and Service before you submit.